aleksey-nalivaiko/Internship/task4/Readme.md

 #### Point_5.
 Create a Pipeline that will execute the docker ps -a command on the host
 #### Point_6.
 Create a Pipeline that will download the code from your repository and build the docker image from your Dockerfile (which you wrote when you met with docker)
 #### Point_7.
 Pass the variable PASSWORD = QWERTY!
 Encrypted to docker container
+#### Point_8.
+Pipeline which will run a docker container from your dockerfile on an additional virtual machine